Cubs vs. Padres Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 60 hits with 12 doubles, two triples, six home runs, 32 walks and 24 RBI.
-He's also stolen four bases.
+- Dansby Swanson has put up 61 hits with 13 doubles, two triples, six home runs and 32 walks.
+He has driven in 26 runs with four stolen bases.

-- Swanson brings a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .375 with a home run, two walks and an RBI.
+- Swanson brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .353 with a double, a home run, two walks and three RBI.

 Swanson Recent Games